PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection

 \section{Abstract}

 3D object detection is receiving increasing attention from both industry and academia thanks to its wide applications in various fields.
-In this paper, we propose the Point-Voxel Region-based Convolution Neural Networks (PV-RCNNs) for 3D object detection from point clouds.
-First, we propose a novel 3D detector, PV-RCNN, which consists of two steps: the voxel-to-keypoint scene encoding and keypoint-to-grid RoI feature abstraction.
-These two steps deeply integrate the 3D voxel CNN with the PointNet-based set abstraction for extracting discriminative features.
+In this paper, we propose Point-Voxel Region-based Convolution Neural Networks (PV-RCNNs) for 3D object detection on point clouds.
+First, we propose a novel 3D detector, PV-RCNN, which boosts the 3D detection performance by deeply integrating the feature learning of both point-based set abstraction and voxel-based sparse convolution through two novel steps, \emph{i.e.}, the voxel-to-keypoint scene encoding and the keypoint-to-grid RoI feature abstraction.
 Second, we propose an advanced framework, PV-RCNN++, for more efficient and accurate 3D object detection.
-It consists of two major improvements: the sectorized proposal-centric strategy for efficiently producing more representative keypoints, and the VectorPool aggregation for better aggregating local point features with much less resource consumption.
-With these two strategies, our PV-RCNN++ is more than 2x faster than PV-RCNN, while also achieving better performance on the large-scale Waymo Open Dataset with $150m \times 150m$ detection range.
-Also, our proposed PV-RCNNs achieve state-of-the-art 3D detection performance on both the Waymo Open Dataset and the highly-competitive KITTI benchmark.
-The source code is available at \url{https://github.com/open-mmlab/OpenPCDet}.
+It consists of two major improvements: sectorized proposal-centric sampling for efficiently producing more representative keypoints, and VectorPool aggregation for better aggregating local point features with much less resource consumption.
+With these two strategies, our PV-RCNN++ is about $3\times$ faster than PV-RCNN, while also achieving better performance.
+The experiments demonstrate that our proposed PV-RCNN++ framework achieves state-of-the-art 3D detection performance on the large-scale and highly-competitive Waymo Open Dataset with 10 FPS inference speed on the detection range of $150m \times 150m$.